Roasted Red Pepper and Tomato Sauce with Italian spices and fresh basil. This sauce is easy to make and full of flavor and oil-free!

 This should make enough for leftovers, depending on how much pasta you use.

-I can't wait to hear what you all think of this amazing Vegan Roasted Red Pepper Sauce with Spiral Pasta!
+I can’t wait to hear what you all think of this amazing Vegan Roasted Red Pepper and Tomato Sauce!
 The fresh basil and roasted veggies really drives home exceptional flavor.
 Leave me feedback below and star rate the recipe.
 I love hearing from you all!

 - 1 10.5 oz carton of organic grape tomatoes or about 2 cups